 Many roof repairs were undertaken circa 1826 and a timber base covered with slates was used.
 Around the same time, it is said that “the towers were altered and raised, and a new entrance door was put in, which was subsequently restored to the original entrance” according to the records of the Aberdeenshire Council.
 Re-construction of the entire top floor was almost completely finished aside from a few odd spots that weren’t needing to be restored.
 Many things were replaced such as the windows, external harling, and pointing and it is very much likely that Smith also designed the gardener’s cottage.

-The castle did originally have far more defensive elements including a walled courtyard with four round towers, however, only one of the towers remain today.
+The castle did originally have far more defensive elements including a walled courtyard with four round towers, however, only one of the towers remains today.
 If you pay attention to the arched door leading to the remaining round tower, you will be able to spot the preserved carved initials of Sir Thomas Forbes, William Forbes’ son.
 There is also a huge iron portcullis covering the entrance door that is called a yett.
 Another thing people tend to say about the castle is that it is haunted by at least one ghost, maybe more according to folklore in the area.

 The 20th century at Craigievar Castle